Total position spread: Overview

-The Localization Tensor (LT) is a per electron quantity proposed in the context of the theory of Kohn to characterize electrical conductivity properties.
+The Localization Tensor (LT) is a per electron quantity proposed in the context of the theory of Kohn which characterizes electrical conductivity properties.
 In 1964, Kohn realized that electrical conductivity is more related to the proper delocalization of the wave function than a simple bandgap.
 In fact, he proposed that a qualitative difference between insulators and conductors also manifests as a different organization of the electrons in their ground state where one has that: the wave function is strongly localized in insulators and very delocalized in conductors.

 The interesting outcome of this theory is: i) it relates the classical idea of localized electrons as a cause of insulating state; ii) the needed information can be recovered from the ground state wave function because in the insulated regime the wave function breaks down as a sum of disconnected terms.

 It is until 1999 that Resta and coworkers found a way to define the Kohn delocalization by proposing the already mentioned Localization Tensor.
 The LT is defined as a second order moment cumulant of the position operator divided by the number of electrons in the system.
 The key property of the LT is that: it diverges for metals while it takes finite values for insulators in the Thermodynamic limit.

 Recently, the global quantity (the LT not divided by the number of electrons) has been introduced to study molecules and named Total Position-Spread tensor.